CQCL/phir/phir_spec_qasm.md

 Regardless of assigned `"value"`, when updating a single bit, only the least significant bit (0th bit) of the value is taken into consideration.

-The term `int_expression` has been introduced and will be elaborted upon in the upcoming sections.
+The term `int_expression` has been introduced and will be elaborated upon in the upcoming sections.
 Essentially, `int_expression` encompasses classical operations that ultimately yield an integer value.

 ### Integer Expressions